 Pittsburgh

-The eerie Early American Room in the Cathedral of Learning, the educational tower that looms over the University of Pittsburgh, is known for mysterious activity, including shifting furniture and objects, cold spots, and randomly flaring candles.
+The eerie Early American Room in the Cathedral of Learning, the educational tower that looms over the University of Pittsburgh, is known for mysterious activity, including shifting furniture and objects, cold spots, and randomly flaring candles, making it one of our favorite haunted areas near Pittsburgh.

 Altoona

-The uncovered testimony of a teenage girl claims the ghost of Isaac Mishler haunts historic Altoona’s Mishler Theatre.
-Madeline Letsche befriended the founder of the theater when her mother, Laura, would help with theatre productions.
-Over the years, many stage crew members, actors, office workers, and visitors have heard, seen, and even felt Isaac Mishler’s presence.
+The uncovered testimony of a teenage girl, Madeline Letsche, claims the ghost of Isaac Mishler who died in 1944 and haunts the historic Mishler Theatre in Altoona.
+Along with Madeline, whose mother worked in the theatre decades ago, many stage crew members, office workers, and visitors have smelled Isaac’s cigar smoke and felt his presence throughout the past several years.
 So, if you head to the theatre for a showing, you may just get more of a performance than you bargained for.

 6. Haunted Hill View Manor